 - These children should receive a teacher rating using the standardized assessment form.

 - The results of a translated assessment should not be scored since the translated assessment is no longer standardized.
-Rather, the results should be reviewed and interpreted with caution and used to foster communication with the parents about the child’s behavior in the home and how to best promote the child’s protective factors in the home environment.
+Rather, the results should be reviewed and interpreted with caution and used to foster communication with the parents about the child’s behavior in the home, and how to best promote the child’s protective factors in the home environment.

 Q5.
-Is it appropriate to read the DECA-P2 Record Form to parents who have difficulty reading?
+Is it appropriate to read the DECA-P2 record form to parents who have difficulty reading?

 Q6.
 What guidance does Devereux provide around the number of visits that a home visitor should make before conducting a rating on a child?

 Q7.
-For children who are age 3 or above, with a developmental age less than 3… which assessment is more appropriate, the DECA-T(Toddler 18-36 months) or DECA-P2 (Preschool 3-5 years)?
+For children who are age 3 or above, with a developmental age less than 3, which assessment is more appropriate: The DECA-T (Toddler 18-36 months) or DECA-P2 (Preschool 3-5 years)?

 Q9.
-Is it appropriate to use the DECA-P2 with 6-year olds?
+Is it appropriate to use the DECA-P2 with 6-year-olds?

 Q10.
 Should the DECA-P2 be used with children who have special needs?

-Results should be communicated with families and used to develop comprehensive plans that identify goals and strategies for all the areas of need including those that will promote protective factors for the child.
+Results should be communicated with families and used to develop comprehensive plans that identify goals and strategies for all the areas of need, including those that will promote protective factors for the child.
 Additionally, for children who score in the area of need range across the board on protective factors, we recommend looking at the individual items on the protective factor scales to determine the child’s relative strengths and goals.
 This information, as well as continuous observations, can be very useful in the planning process.
-While Devereux does not have data on the representation of children with disabilities in our standardization sample, we know that children with disabilities were included based on their inclusion in the numerous Head Start Programs that participated in the standardization process.
+While Devereux does not have data on the representation of children with disabilities in our standardization sample, we know that children with disabilities were included based on their inclusion in the numerous Head Start programs that participated in the standardization process.

 Q11.
 How many times per year should a program administer the DECA-P2?
 Is there recommended timing for administration?